freedrift/obsidian-vault/README.md

-插件推荐：
+Personalized Obsidian Vault

+Plugin Recommendation：

-- Git：同步
+- Git
-- Editing Toolbar：工具栏
+- Editing Toolbar
-- Outliner：规范列表
-- Quiet Outine：大纲适配公式
+- Outliner
+- Quiet Outine：The latex formula can be displayed in the outline.
-- Easy Typing：中英文之间空格
+- Easy Typing：Spaces between Chinese and English
-- Latex Suite：简化输入公式
+- Latex Suite：Simplify the input of latex formulas
-- Advanced Table：表格功能增强
+- Advanced Table
 - Dataview
 - Image in Editor
 - Markdown prettifier